Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 The bottom line

-The view through the Vortex Crossfire HD 10x50 binoculars is sharp and clear, making stars look like perfect pinpoints of light.
-When observing brighter objects, you might see a bit of color distortion, which is typical for binoculars in this price range.
-However, the Vortex Crossfire HD 10x50 provides a great balance of brightness and sharpness across the entire field of view.
+The Vortex Crossfire HD 10x50 binoculars provide a sharp and clear view, particularly if you're into astronomy; they make stars look like perfect pinpoints of light.
+You might notice some color distortion when looking at brighter objects, but this is common for binoculars in this price range.
+However, they offer a great balance of brightness and sharpness across the entire field of view.
 During our Vortex 10x50 Crossfire HD review, we only observed a tiny drop-off towards the very edges of the field of view.

-Although these binoculars come with a harness, we realized during our review that the padded case forms part of the harness so you can't use one without the other which is a little frustrating.
+There are a few downsides to them, of course.
+Although these binoculars come with a harness, we realized during our testing that the padded case forms part of the harness so you can't use one without the other, which is a little frustrating.

 Swipe to scroll horizontally